justXeeZ/FCCcertification-Projects/Survey Form/README.md

-# FreeCodeCamp - Survey Form
+# freeCodeCamp - Survey Form

-This is a solution to the [Survey form certification project on FreeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form).
+This is a solution to the [Survey form certification project on freeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form).

 ## Overview